 This section assumes some familiarity with basic statistics.
 It is beyond the score of this section to teach the basics behind all of these methods, but we will cover some background on how these methods work, and why you might choose to use them in different scenarios.

 As always, we first need to load the

 tidyverse set of packages for this Chapter.

-In this session, we’ll use simulated data, and data from real studies using the the Open Stats Lab (OSL) resources.
+In this session, we’ll use simulated data, and data from real studies using the the Open Stats Lab (OSL) resources (hosted on my GitHub account).
 For each section/analysis, we’ll just load the data as and when we need it.